Rules for rides

 It is prohibited to film or photograph concerts at Gröna Lund for purposes other than private use.
 This is a request from the artists on stage, so please respect it.
 If you are a professional photographer, you can apply for a photo permit from Gröna Lund’s Information Manager: firstname.lastname@example.org.

-How can I last for a whole concert?
+How can I sustain myself through a whole concert?

 Are you one of those devoted fans who stand in line outside Gröna Lund’s gates from early in the morning?
-Remember that the body needs food and drink to get through a whole day of waiting (bring your own food and beverage or buy at the amusement park).
+Remember that your body needs food and drink to get through a whole day of waiting.
+Make sure you bring enough food and drink, or buy something from our food and beverage units during the day.
 It would be disappointing if you felt ill late in the day and missed the concert, after waiting all that time.

 Are there wheelchair spaces near the stages?

 For concerts on Stora Scen (the Main Stage) there are wheelchair spaces on one of the spectator stands by Kvasten.
 For concerts on Lilla Scen (the Small Stage) there are wheelchair spaces by Classic Café.
 Wheelchair spaces should be booked in advance at least three days before the concert by calling our Booking Service on +46 10-708 70 00.

 For guests with invisible disabilities and special needs, a limited number of spaces are available on the platform of Eclipse for concerts on Stora Scen (the Main Stage), and at Classic Café for concerts on Lilla Scen (the Small Stage).
 These spaces cannot be booked in advance, and can be obtained at Guest Service on the day of the concert on a first come first served basis.